Precision shooting scope adjustment

-Adjusting a rifle optic is an essential step in the life of a sports shooter or hunter, knowing how to do it yourself is a step in itself in the evolution of weapons skills.
-However, there are a few tips that can take this practice to the state of the art.
+Adjusting a rifle scope is an essential step in the life of a sport shooter or hunter; knowing how to do it yourself is a step in itself in the development of weapons-related skills.
+However, there are a few tricks that can help take this practice to the next level.

-In this article, we offer to guide you step by step in adjusting your optics.
+In this article, we will guide you step by step through adjusting your optics.

 The few prerequisites:

-We assume that your scope has already been properly mounted: Leveling, correct eye relief, etc. This is to condense the size of our writing.
+We assume that your scope has already been properly mounted: leveling, correct eye relief, etc. This is to condense the size of our text.
 A scope is said to be adjusted when the bullets hit the point targeted by the reticle.
 The reticle can be moved by using the turrets to match the pointing of the reticle to the location of the impacts.

-It sometimes happens that when mounting the scope, the latter is not on its optical center, resulting in your first bullet being off target even at short distances, this situation can be particularly dangerous...
+Sometimes when mounting the scope, it is not on its optical center, resulting in your first bullet being off target even at short distances, this situation can be particularly dangerous...

-This is why we recommend that you carry out a so-called “simbleautage” step beforehand for the first shot.
+This is why we recommend carrying out a so-called “simbleautage” step beforehand for the first shot.

 The method for making a simbleautage

 You will need to place a large target (C50 for example) at a relatively short distance of 25 meters or 50 meters (100 meters for those who are used to it).
-You will then need to place your weapon on a stable support (tripod / bipod / bag / ...), You can then remove the slide in order to be able to look through the axis of the barrel and point it towards your target.
+You will then need to rest your weapon on a stable support (tripod / bipod / bag / etc.).
+You can then remove the slide so that you can look through the axis of the barrel and point it towards your target.

-The top turret allows you to raise or lower the reticle, the direction of rotation is generally noted by the mention “U” or “Up” which means to raise in English, so in this direction of rotation the point of impact will rise in target (so my reticle descends)
+The top turret allows you to raise or lower the reticle.
+The direction of rotation is generally indicated by the word “U” or “Up” which means to raise in English.
+In this direction of rotation, the point of impact will rise in the target (so my reticle descends).

 When the reticle and the axis of your gun are pointing at the same time at the center of your target, you can reset your slide and fire your first bullet on target!

 TIP: Some weapons do not allow the slide to be removed (AR-15, lever-action rifles under guard, etc.).
-For these weapons, we advise you to fire your first bullet at a reduced distance between 10 and 20 meters to guarantee a bullet on target.
+For these weapons, we recommend firing your first bullet at a reduced distance of between 10 and 20 meters to guarantee a bullet on target.

 Step 2: Bring the impacts closer to the center

-This step consists of bringing your impacts closer to the center of the target.
-There are several possible methods for this
+This step involves bringing your impacts closer to the center of the target.
+There are several possible methods for this.

-Method 1: The universal method of converting to clicks
+Method 1: The universal method of converting your scope to clicks

-Our first technique is to measure the location of our first impact in relation to the target point (center of the target).
-It is measured as a difference in height and width.
+Our first technique is to measure the location of our first impact relative to the target point (center of the target).
+This is measured as a difference in height and width.
 Insert IMAGE #3

-Once your measurements are taken You will then need to convert the measurements taken in order to pass them from centimeters to units of angles, in fact all scopes work either in MOA (Minute Of Angle) or in Mil (Milliradian) which are two units of angles (one imperial which comes to us from across the Atlantic, one metric).
-On your scope will necessarily be written a subdivision of one of these units of angles (⅛ MOA, ¼ MOA, 0.1 mil)
+Once your measurements are taken, you will then need to convert the measurements taken in order to move them from centimeters to units of angles.
+In fact, all scopes work either in MOA (Minute Of Angle) or in Mil (Milliradian), which are two units of angles (one imperial, which comes to us from across the Atlantic, one metric).
+Your scope will necessarily have a subdivision of one of these units of angles written on it (⅛ MOA, ¼ MOA, 0.1 mil).

-You will only have to convert these measurements using the attached conversion table.
+You will just have to convert these measurements using the attached conversion table.

-Let's take an example: I measure a height difference in target of 14cm (140mm) at a distance of 100 meters.
-If my scope is in ¼ MOA, the value of a click at the distance is 7.3mm.
-All I have to do is divide the difference measured in target (in mm) by the value of a click -> 140/7.3= 19 clicks.
-As I cannot do half clicks, I would do 19 clicks.
+Let's take an example: I measure a height difference in target of 14cm (140mm) at a distance of 100 meters If my scope is in ¼ MOA the value of a click at the distance is 7.3mm I just have to divide the difference measured in target (in mm) by the value of a click -> 140/7.3 = 19 clicks, as I cannot make half clicks, I would make 19 clicks.

 In our case: